frxncismor/mono_tech-challenge/README.md

 4. [Documentation](#documentation)

 ## Introduction
-On this app you will be able to consult your balances, consult your transactions, consult and add your leads.
+On this app you will be able to consult your balances, consult your transactions, consult and add your leads connected to the Stripe API.

 ## Requirements
 Using the Stripe API create a home screen of the user with at least: